starfederation/datastar-clojure/doc/Api.md

 happens it is already no longer possible to send events.

 When sending events to the client, if an exception is thrown a `on-exception` callback will be called.
-If you don't provide it a default one will be in place.
+If you don't provide it a default one will be used.
 The default behavior is to close the connection on `java.io.IOException` and rethrow otherwise.